 The Centre For Dying On Stage #3

-The Centre’s third real life translation takes form through an intensive 9-week residency at Cow House Studios, Rathnure, County Wexford (IE).
-Participating artists are invited to develop an exhibition in the form of a play, to be presented at Wexford Arts Centre, 11, 12 November 2016.
+The Centre’s third real life translation takes form through an intensive 6-week residency at Cow House Studios, in rural Ireland.
+Participating artists are invited to develop an exhibition in the form of a play to be presented at Wexford Arts Centre, Wexford (IE), 12 November 2016.

 The Centre for Dying on Stage is a research project initiated by Krist Gruijthuijsen and developed by Kate Strain.